Back to Resources

 Can Logic replace Make or Zapier entirely?

 Logic operates at a different layer than workflow orchestration tools.
 Make and Zapier connect apps and route data between systems.
-Logic handles complex decisions that require AI reasoning: evaluating product listings against moderation policies, extracting data from inconsistent document formats, or scoring risk based on multiple factors.
-Teams typically use both together, with their workflow tool handling triggers and data movement while Logic handles the judgment calls through API calls.
+Logic is a managed-agent platform for the decisions that require reasoning — evaluating listings against moderation policies, extracting data from inconsistent document formats, scoring risk across multiple factors.
+Teams typically use both: workflow tools handle triggers and data movement; Logic handles the judgment calls through API calls.

 How does Logic integrate with existing automation tools?

 Logic generates standard REST APIs, so any platform that makes HTTP requests can call a Logic agent.
 Add a Webhook or HTTP action in Zapier, Make, n8n, or Workato, pass the relevant data to Logic's endpoint, and route the structured response downstream.
-The integration follows the same pattern as any external API call in your workflow tool.
+The integration follows the same pattern as any other external API call.

 What happens when business rules change frequently?

-With traditional workflow tools, rule changes often require rebuilding visual workflows or waiting for engineering cycles.
+With traditional workflow tools, rule changes often mean rebuilding visual workflows or waiting for engineering cycles.
 Logic separates decision rules from workflow execution.
-After engineers handle the initial API setup, domain experts can update rules in the spec directly if you choose to let them.
-Every change is versioned with instant rollback available, and auto-generated tests flag regressions so your team can decide whether to act on them or ship.
-The API contract remains stable regardless of spec updates.
+After engineers handle the initial API setup, domain experts update rules in the spec directly.
+Every change is versioned with instant rollback.
+Auto-generated tests flag regressions so your team can decide whether to ship.
+The API contract stays stable regardless of spec updates.